Integrating Sustainable Living into the Classroom

 Household Waste Audits

 Practice, practice, practice!
 Each of Sustainable Living Curriculum lesson plan is tied to a simple take-home student-led household waste audit exercise, giving students practical, hands-on application of the sustainability lessons they are learning in the classroom.
-Topics include energy waste, water waste, food waste, recycling analysis, a carbon footprint calculation, etc. The audits reinforce the curriculum while collecting invaluable data on waste trends, linking households to local waste reduction services (retrofitting, composting, food recovery, etc.), and engaging student families in the learning process.
+Topics include energy waste, water waste, food waste, recycling analysis, a carbon footprint calculation, etc. The audits reinforce the curriculum through project-based learning (PBL) while collecting invaluable data on waste trends, linking households to local waste reduction services (retrofitting, composting, food recovery, etc.), and engaging student families in the learning process.

 Teacher Professional Development